jhuckaby/pixl-server-storage/docs/API.md

 } );
 ```

-Please note that as of this writing, the `Couchbase` engine has no native API, so the `head()` method has to load the entire record.
+Please note that as of this writing, the `Couchbase`, `Redis` and `RedisCluster` engines have no native head API, so the `head()` method has to load the entire record.
 It does return the record size in to the `len` property, but there is no way to retrieve the last modified date.

 ## headMulti